jagi/meteor-astronomy/README.md

 **Example 3: More on working with templates**

-You can access document's fields the same way you would do it without Meteor Astronomy.
+You can access document's fields the same way you would do it without Astronomy.

 ```hbs
 <div>